-Rebalancing your account: The investment performance of the Lifestages High Growth Fund and the Lifestages Income Fund is likely to differ.
-As a result, if you choose an investment profile that includes either or both of these Funds or if you choose to invest through the Lifestages Auto option, we will rebalance your accumulated balances on an annual basis (unless we notify you otherwise) to ensure that your selected investment strategy is maintained.
+Rebalancing your account: Over time, the exposure of your selected investment profile may shift due to market movement.
+The investment performance of the Focused Growth Fund, High Growth Fund, the Income Fund and the Cash Fund is likely to differ.
+As a result, if you choose an investment profile that includes either or all of these Funds or if you choose to invest through the Lifestages Auto option, we will rebalance your accumulated balances on an annual basis (unless we notify you otherwise) to ensure that your selected investment strategy is maintained.
 We conduct an annual rebalancing on or about 15 August each year.
+The annual rebalance will crystalise a portion of your PIE tax obligation of the funds that switch out, based on the unit reduction.